Supalertee/Phasediagram_CNN/README.md

 # Train Data

 In this example, I generate the spectral function by solving a system of differential equations.
-See my college paper [Classification of Mott Gap](https://doi.org/10.48550/arXiv.2404.10412)
+See my college paper [Classification of Mott Gap] (https://doi.org/10.48550/arXiv.2404.10412).
+I also provided the Julia code to generate the spectral function.
+See.

+The train data will be divided into 2 classes: gapped and gapless.
+The dataset is collected in csv (dataframe) type.